The University offers a range of academic support to Australia Awards scholars, including tutorial assistance, academic skills support and more.

 We already have tutors on staff for some subjects.
 Otherwise, the tutor recommended by your lecturer/supervisor/course coordinator should be your first choice.
 If you are still unable to find a tutor, contact us for advice.
 Pay is casual academic Level A.2.

 Two or more Australia Awards scholars seeking assistance for the same subject may elect to share a tutor.
-Each student must complete a form, and each form should state the names of all group members.
+All students should be copied in to the request.